 Tell us about your job.
 What do you do?

-I'm the Project Systems Engineering Analysis Lead on Europa Clipper, responsible for developing and integrating complex mathematical models that provide system-level analyses to the project.
-In other words, my team solves math problems, in order to set requirements, which tell other engineers how to build the spacecraft.
+I'm a systems engineering analysis lead.
+In other words, my team solves math problems, in order to set requirements, which tell other engineers how to build a spacecraft.

 What have been some of your favorite projects to work on?

 Aside from the opportunity to be a part of the Europa Clipper team, I think my favorite moments have been reaching out to kids in the community and abroad to teach them about space.
 I had the opportunity to teach elementary students at SongAm Space Camp in South Korea during the summer of 2017 with several amazing colleagues.
 I realized I have a responsibility to share my knowledge and experiences with youth so that they know they, too, can work at NASA.

 What has been your biggest personal challenge, and how did you overcome it?